Return to: Degree Programs

 Entering Student Program Learning Communities

 The Entering Student Program also coordinates learning communities for entering students.
 Learning communities connect students through linked courses.
-Students enrolled in learning communities attend two, three, or more courses together; for example, a "community" of students might be enrolled together in an English and a history class.
+Students enrolled in learning communities attend two or three courses together; for example, a "community" of students might be enrolled together in an English and a history class.
 Sharing courses in this way increases students' opportunities to make friends, form study groups, work closely with faculty, and connect ideas across courses.
-The Class Schedule contains a list of learning communities offered each semester.
+Learning community courses are identified in class schedule each Fall Semester.